-The physical significance of the jerk phase can be better understood considering Figure 7.
-By assuming that the deposition tool is moving from point A to point B, then to C’ or C’’, maintaining a constant feedrate.
-In the case of point C’, the variation in direction of the velocity vector is small.
-Therefore, instead of reducing the speed in point B to zero, just a limited deceleration is applied until a certain speed value, whose entity depends on the chosen jerk module (equation (6)).
-Otherwise, when the deposition tool has to follow the path ABC’’ the vectorial variation of the velocity is significant, consequently both the end speed of path i-th v2i then the start speed of the path (i+1)-th v0i+1 are down-scaled (equation (7)).
-Anyway, it is interesting to notice that in both cases the speed in point B is never equal to zero.
-This affects the manufacturing process in terms of vibrations, quality of deposition and accuracy that, by limiting the jerk parameter, can be contained into acceptable values.
-On the other side, this compromise allows to obtain a drastic reduction of the build-time.
+The physical significance of the jerk phase can be better understood with reference to Figure 7 by assuming that the deposition tool is moving from point A to point B then onto C’ or C’’ while maintaining a constant feedrate.
+In the case of point C’, the variation in the direction of the velocity vector is small.
+Therefore, instead of reducing the speed in point B to zero, only a limited deceleration is applied up until a certain speed value, the entity of which depends on the chosen jerk module (Eq.
+6).
+Otherwise, when the deposition tool has to follow the path ABC’’, the vectorial variation of the velocity is significant.
+Consequently, both the end speed of path i-th v2i and the start speed of the path (i+1)-th v0i+1 are down-scaled (Eq.
+7).
+Here, it is interesting to note that, in both cases, the speed at point B is never equal to zero, which affects the manufacturing process in terms of vibration, quality of deposition, and accuracy, which, by limiting the jerk parameter, can be maintained at acceptable values.
+Furthermore, this compromise allows for obtaining a drastic reduction of the build time.